 - You will be re-directed to the next page where you can see the list of apps installed on your computer.

 - Now, click on Microsoft SilverLight.
 Below it the Uninstall button would show up.
 Click on it.

 To re-install the official site of Microsoft SilverLight.
-Then download on your PC.
+Then download it on your PC.